victorogundowo/assignment/Refactoring.md

 module.exports = { deterministicPartitionKey };
 ````

-In this refactored code, we use optional chaining to assign the value of event.partitionKey to candidate if it exists.
-If event.partitionKey is falsy and the event is defined, we fall back to generating a deterministic partition key using a SHA-3 512-bit hash of the event object.
+In this refactored code, I use optional chaining to assign the value of event.partitionKey to candidate if it exists.
+If event.partitionKey is falsy and the event is defined, I fall back to generating a deterministic partition key using a SHA-3 512-bit hash of the event object.

-We also remove the nested if statements by using an if statement to check if candidate is not a string and converting it to a string using JSON.stringify if necessary.
-Finally, we add a check to make sure candidate is defined before checking its length and generating a hash if necessary.
+I also remove the nested if statements by using an if statement to check if candidate is not a string and converting it to a string using JSON.stringify if necessary.
+Finally, I add a check to make sure candidate is defined before checking its length and generating a hash if necessary.

-Additionally, we include a fallback to the TRIVIAL_PARTITION_KEY value in case candidate is falsy.
+Additionally, I include a fallback to the TRIVIAL_PARTITION_KEY value in case candidate is falsy.
 This is to ensure that the function always returns a valid partition key, even if the input is undefined, null, or an empty object.